Determinantal point processes on complex manifolds: Construction and limit theorems: Acknowledgments

-\subsection{Acknowledgments}
+This work was supported by the Agence Nationale de la Recherche [grant number ANR-20-CHIA-0002].

+\section{Acknowledgments}

-I thank Semyon Klevtsov for having introduced me to the quantum Hall effect, and for many stimulating discussions, as the first version of this paper was written during his project ``Geometry of quantum Hall states" supported by the IdEx program and the USIAS fellowship of Universit\'e de Strasbourg.
-I would as well express gratitude to Michele Ancona and Yohann Le Floch for stimulating discussions about probability and complex geometry, and Rapha\"el Butez for several discussions about random matrices and random polynomials.
-I acknowledge support from ANR AI chair BACCARAT (ANR-20-CHIA-0002).
+I thank Semyon Klevtsov for having introduced me to the quantum Hall effect, and for many stimulating discussions, as the first version of this paper was written during his project ``Geometry of quantum Hall states'' supported by the IdEx program and the USIAS fellowship of Universit\'e de Strasbourg.
+I also thank Michele Ancona and Yohann Le Floch for discussions about probability and complex geometry, and Rapha\"el Butez for several discussions about random matrices and random polynomials.
+The later version of this paper also benefited from stimulating discussions with J\'er\'emie Bouttier, Laurent Charles, Benoit Estienne, David Garc\'ia-Zelada, Louis Ioos, Thierry L\'evy and Elias Nohra.